+DESCRIPTION AND IMPACT CAUSES MITIGATION

-DATA PROTECTION
+5 DATA PROTECTION

 The Group is exposed to a significant data breach that results in a breach of the General Data Protection Regulation (GDPR).

-Crystallisation of this risk has the potential for:

-- legal and regulatory proceedings, investigations or disputes and associated costs; - operational impact (disruption to business as usual); - > costs and losses, fines and penalties: - > reputational harm and potential debarment; and - > data subject rights process failure.

-For more information please see 'Business integrity' on pages 52 to 54

-A data breach may be experienced due to:

-- ineffective training/lack of competency;
+What impact it might have Crystallisation of this risk has the potential for: legal and regulatory proceedings, investigations or disputes and associated costs; operational impact (disruption to business as usual); costs and losses, fines and penalties; reputational harm and potential debarment; and data subject rights process failure.
+For more information please see 'Business integrity' on pages 52 to 54 A data breach may be experienced due to: ineffective training/lack of competency; third-party error; system failure, lack of system capability or system breach; malicious act (internal/external); lack of awareness; unforeseen or sudden increase in data handling; human error; and/or lack of corporate accountability.

-- > third-party error;

-- system failure, lack of system capability or system breach;

-- malicious act (internal/external);

-- lack of awareness;

-- unforeseen or sudden increase in data handling;

-- > human error; and/or

-- > lack of corporate accountability.

 HR Data Protection Coordinators and Data Privacy Champions remain embedded throughout the business to ensure breaches are reported promptly and risks are appropriately escalated to the Group Data Protection Officer (GDPO) for consideration and assessment.
 Senior Information Risk Officer acts as Executive Committee representative for data protection.
 All employees undertake annual training in data protection and information security management.
 Implementation of standardised systems (including One Trust for managing data subject access requests (DSAR) and incidents) and appropriate policies, procedures and standard templates driving a culture of privacy across the organisation.
 Increased engagement with Site of the Future teams allows for early involvement in IT initiatives from a privacy and data governance perspective.

-Decreased

-Implementation of increased controls since the introduction of GDPR has reduced overall exposure.
+Owner Group management Risk movement Decreased Implementation of increased controls since the introduction of GDPR has reduced overall exposure.

-CYBERSECURITY
+6 CYBERSECURITY

 A failure to protect key Company and employee data or other confidential information resulting from a breach of system security.

-Realisation of this risk could result in:

-- > reputational harm (loss of market and customer confidence); - > potential fines and prosecution; - > loss of intellectual property and competitive advantage; and - > operational impact restricting ability to carry out business critical activities (disruption to business as usual).

-Several internal and external factors could contribute to the realisation of this risk such as:

-- > poor internal governance;

-- > failure to embed preventative culture:

-- increased exposure to phishing attacks and ransomware due to increased use of personal devices and remote working;

-- lack of retention policy applied to data:

-- > operational failure.

-- inconsistent approach to data security with joint venture / external partners;

-- increased use of cloud services without equivalent investment in modern threat prevention; and/or

-- > cyber attack.

-The risk is managed via the following controls:

-- network and endpoint protection, encryption, patching and data back-up; - awareness training with mandated annual refresher in place across all users: - employee vetting; - data governance framework regularly reviewed, and supported by policies and certifications; - incident management feedback mechanism (embeds lessons learned); - partner and supplier controls in place including vendor risk management assessments and established relationships with external security authorities; - roll out of One Drive to all users across the estate, enabling secure data storage in Microsoft cloud: - infoSec actively monitoring for security incidents and remediating where necessary; - privileged access to all core systems subject to multi-factor authentication; systems run security agents for additional - (24x7) monitoring; and legacy operating systems removed or minimised, including upgrade and removal of employee legacy mobile devices.

-Whilst a potential impact increase in line with increased attempts is being seen more broadly across other sectors and organisations, increased resilience as a result of improved controls and ongoing governance has meant no material change to this risk.
+What impact it might have Realisation of this risk could result in: reputational harm (loss of market and customer confidence); potential fines and prosecution; loss of intellectual property and competitive advantage; and operational impact restricting ability to carry out business critical activities (disruption to business as usual).
+Several internal and external factors could contribute to the realisation of this risk such as: poor internal governance; failure to embed preventative culture; increased exposure to phishing attacks and ransomware due to increased use of personal devices and remote working; lack of retention policy applied to data; operational failure. increased use of cloud services without equivalent investment in modern threat prevention; and/or cyber attack.
+The risk is managed via the following controls: network and endpoint protection, encryption, patching and data back-up; awareness training with mandated annual refresher in place across all users; employee vetting; data governance framework regularly reviewed, and supported by policies and certifications; incident management feedback mechanism (embeds lessons learned); partner and supplier controls in place including vendor risk management assessments and established relationships with external security authorities; roll out of One Drive to all users across the estate, enabling secure data storage in Microsoft cloud; infoSec actively monitoring for security incidents and remediating where necessary; privileged access to all core systems subject to multi-factor authentication; systems run security agents for additional (24x7) monitoring; and legacy operating systems removed or minimised, including upgrade and removal of employee legacy mobile devices.
+Owner Group management Risk movement No movement Whilst a potential impact increase in line with increased attempts is being seen more broadly across other sectors and organisations, increased resilience as a result of improved controls and ongoing governance has meant no material change to this risk.

-PEOPLE AND TALENT
+7 PEOPLE AND TALENT